Adaptogens are essentially, substances that adapt to your body to help protect mitigate the negative effects stress may have on it.

 Thought to help the body repel or mitigate stress in the body, adaptogens include common supplements like ginseng and aloe as well as reishi, gotu kola and milk thistle.

 The most common effects of these herbs in the body is the “reduction” of stress.
 This is often manifested by a calmer disposition.

 So, which adaptogen should you use?
-This really depends on the potency and quality of the supplement that you choose to take as well as your body’s reaction to each one.
+This really depends on the potency and quality of the private label supplement that you choose to take as well as your body’s reaction to each one.